-Contractual agreements are key to ensuring that third-party vendors and their employees are aware of their privacy obligations under the applicable legislation when entrusting the personal information and/or personal health information held by a custodian to a third party.
+Contractual agreements are key to ensuring that third-party vendors and their employees are aware of their privacy obligations under the applicable legislation when entrusting the personal information (PI) and/or personal health information (PHI) held by a custodian to a third party.

 Based on the information provided by the MOH, it is not clear how the PVCC confirms that the vendors' data handling capabilities of PI and/or PHI are in compliance with the contract terms referenced above or with the collection, use, and disclosure requirements of the Act.
 I recommend that at the first reasonable opportunity, the MOH ensures that it implements the following with regard to its relationship with third-party vendors for the PVCC:

-- 1. Ensure that the MOH require proof from a vendor that staff who have authorized access to the COVaxON application have completed privacy training and signed confidentiality agreements annually, not just at hire, in order to educate and remind staff of their obligation to comply with the custodian's rules, information practices, and privacy obligations under PHIPA.
+- 1. Ensure that the MOH requires proof from a vendor that staff who have authorized access to the COVaxON application have completed privacy training and signed confidentiality agreements annually, not just at hire, in order to educate and remind staff of their obligation to comply with the custodian's rules, information practices, and privacy obligations under PHIPA.
 The completion dates of these mandatory privacy requirements by PVCC staff/agents should also be tracked and recorded to confirm compliance. - 2.
 Ensure that its vendors and their staff understand that exfiltration of data from the COVaxON application is strictly prohibited.
-This prohibition should be explicitly reviewed with the vendor and form part of its annual privacy training with staff/agents going forward. - 3.
+Although this prohibition is explicitly stated in the MPBSD's contract with the vendor and in the confidentiality agreement signed by all PVCC agents, this rule should be a focus of review with the vendor and form part of its annual privacy training with staff/agents going forward. - 3.
 Ensure that the MOH/MPBSD conduct regular 'user' audits of employees'/agents' access to the COVaxON to confirm that their access and use of the data are in compliance with PHIPA.
 A formal record of the details/findings of these user audits should also be a requirement.